ibm-cloud-docs/SecureGateway/securegateway_updates.md

 {: #v182fp1-fixes}

 - Upgrade Node.js to 8.15.1
-- Resolves undefined environment info in Deutsch
+- Resolve undefined environment info in Deutsch
-- Resolves the incorrect concurrent connection limit for reverse connections
+- Resolve the incorrect concurrent connection limit for reverse connections
-- Resolves collapsed connections when both side end the connection in the same time
+- Resolve collapsed connections when both side end the connection in the same time

 ## v1.8.2
 {: #v182}